awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.DB2zOS.md

 ## Privileges for Db2 for z/OS as a source database<a name="CHAP_Source.DB2zOS.Permissions"></a>

-The privileges needed to connect to a Db2 for z/OS database and read system catalogs and tables are listed following:
+The privileges needed to connect to a Db2 for z/OS database and read system catalogs and tables are as follows:
 + SELECT ON SYSIBM\.LOCATIONS
 + SELECT ON SYSIBM\.SYSCHECKS
 + SELECT ON SYSIBM\.SYSCOLUMNS